Category: Oil Properties

 When you walk into the auto repair store, it can be quite overwhelming with the...

-Common Misconceptions about Viscosity and Engine Oil Grades
+What are some common misconceptions about Viscosity and Engine Oil Grades?

 Many people believe that “thicker” oil is better for their vehicle.
 This is the furthest...